ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/sesexternaldata.md

 ## Storing data in `ses_externaldata`

-Data that is stored in the `ses_externaldata` table must be either a simple datatype: int, float, bool or a field type.
+Data that is stored in the `ses_externaldata` table must be either a simple datatype: int, float, bool, or a field type.

 Field type data is stored in the database in serialized form by using the `toHash()` method.
 Simple data types (int, float, bool) are stored in serialized form.